Swarthmore/course2ics-parser/readme.md

 ```
 NAME
     node-xls2ics

 DESCRIPTION
     Generate an iCalendar (.ics) files from a csv.

     The following options are available:

     --input     REQUIRED.
 The path to the input csv.

     --from      REQUIRED.
 The starting date.
 Must be in ISO format YYYY-MM-DD.

     --to        REQUIRED.
 The ending date.
 Must be in ISO format YYYY-MM-DD.

     --verbose   Run with verbose output.

     --docs      View the help docs (You're reading them! 🚀)

 CSV FORMAT

-    The input csv MUST have the following fields
+    The input csv MUST be in the following format

+    TITLE, SUBJ, CRSE, INSTR1, INSTR2, INSTR1_EMAIL, INSTR2_EMAIL, DAYS1, DAYS2, TIME1, TIME2

     TITLE           The title of the event
     SUBJ            The course subject